 Lifestyle in Porto

 Porto’s metropolitan-area population of about 1.3 million makes it Portugal’s second-largest city, behind Lisbon, Portugal‘s capital.
-With its historic river, Atlantic Ocean coastline, UNESCO-recognized city center, and modern airport, Porto attracts a significant amount of international investment.
+With its historic river, long coastline, UNESCO-recognized city center, and modern airport, Porto attracts a significant amount of international investment.

 Get in touch